Skip to content

 • ISO/TC 204 has developed ISO 14813-1 to formally describe the covered service domains.

-TC204 and our work exists within a much broader operating context requiring collaboration with other developers of related standards, both within ISO (such as TC22 Road Vehicles and TC344 Innovative Logisitics) and beyond (such as CEN/TC278 ITS Standards and ISO/IEC/JTC 1/WG 11 Smart cities).
-Our current liaisons are illustrated below, with links available here.
+To date, we have published over 360 documents that collectively describe broad swaths of the ITS domain.
+This work exists within a much broader operating context requiring collaboration with other developers of related standards, both within ISO (such as TC22 Road Vehicles and TC344 Innovative Logistics) and beyond (such as CEN/TC278 ITS Standards and ISO/IEC JTC 4 Smart and sustainable cities and communities).
+We currently have liaisons with roughly 40 other groups.

 TC204 Liaisons